- Selectively stains F-actin

 Get Superior Results in Actin Staining Studies

 Phalloidin is a bicyclic peptide belonging to a family of toxins isolated from the deadly Amanita phalloides "death cap" mushroom and is commonly used in imaging applications to selectively label F-actin.
 Fluorescently-labeled phalloidin has virtually identical binding properties with actin from different species including plants and animals.
-Phalloidin binds F-actin with high selectivity while Oregon Green® 514 provides green fluorescence with brightness superior to fluorescein.
-Oregon Green® 514 is a fluorinated analog of fluorescein with greater photostability and a lower pKa, making its fluorescence essentially pH insensitive in the physiological pH range.
-Demonstrating very little nonspecific staining, Oregon Green® 514 phalloidin allows high-contrast discrimination of actin staining.
+Phalloidin binds F-actin with high selectivity while TRITC provides red-orange fluorescence of unparalleled brightness and photostability.
+Demonstrating very little nonspecific staining, Rhodamine phalloidin allows high-contrast discrimination of actin staining.
+Rhodamine phalloidin is one of the most commonly used fluorescent phalloidin conjugates in the literature, as evidenced by over 1,500 citations (maintained in our in-house database).

 Use in Multiple Applications